akhatami/sop-in-qa-replication-package/README.md

 and produces the followings:

-- ``figures/ci-status-checks.pdf``: Box plot of count of CI status checks, related to section 4.3.1 of the paper.
+- ``figures/ci-status-checks.pdf``: Box plot of the count of CI status checks, related to section 4.3.1 of the paper.
 ## 4. Code review analysis
 To produce the results related to the code review analysis use ``jupyter-notebooks/code_review_analysis.ipynb`` notebook.
 This notebook requires the following data file: